Associate Professor of Community Development

 In addition to teaching Covenant College students, I train NGO staff, NGO workers, church workers and missionaries around the world in church-centered Microenterprise Development and Microfinance strategies via the Chalmers Center for Economic Development at Covenant College.
 My teaching and Chalmers training build on the experiences my wife and I had in holistic ministry in the Philippines and Kenya before coming to Covenant.

-My wife and I have three children and all of us are deeply blessed to be part of a cross-cultural church in the inner city of Chattanooga, New City Fellowship.
-New City, while imperfect as all churches are, gives us glimpses of what heaven will look like and challenges us to live our lives for justice and the Kingdom of God.
-I am also one of the very few and the proud New City members that enjoy NASCAR races on Sunday afternoons.
-When summer hits we like to hit the lakes and trout streams of Colorado for fly fishing with Grey Uglies.
+My wife and I have three grown children and three granddaughters, all below 3 years old.
+We've been deeply blessed to be part of a cross-cultural church in the inner city of Chattanooga, New City Fellowship.
+New City gives us glimpses of what heaven will look like, challenges us to live our lives for justice and the Kingdom of God, and has helped us continue to believe.
+We garden, have backyard hens, and have many blueberries and pear trees, We camp, hike, and backpack when we visit Colorado and also enjoy the trails on Lookout Mountain near the college.

 - Christian Microenterprise Development: An Introduction.
 Carlisle, UK: Regnum Books International, 2003.